-- "On" indicates that date stamping is turned on. - To turn off date stamping for the prints, press [BS] so "Off" is displayed. - Repeat steps 4 through 6 if you want to configure other images for printing. - After all the settings are the way you want, press [SET] to apply them.
+- stamping is turned on. - while "00" is specified for the number of copies will cause the number of copies to change to "01".
+Any other number of copies setting will remain the same when you turn on date stamping. - To turn off date stamping for the prints, press [BS] so "Off" is displayed. - · Repeat steps 4 through 6 if you want to configure other images for printing. - 7.
+After all the settings are the way you want, press [SET] to apply them.